Sex Therapy Video Series

 Eli Coleman, PhD.

-Academic Chair in Sexual Health, University of Minnesota Medical School
+Program in Human Sexuality, University of Minnesota Medical School

 “I've waited forty years for Bill Stayton to write this amazing book.
 Based on his decades of work as a minister and sexologist, Bill powerfully brings together religion, spirituality, and sexuality.
 I have learned so much from Bill about how we are sexually and spiritually are connected - now let him teach you!”